 Prior to joining Gibson Dunn, Ms. Kennedy was a senior associate in the European finance practice at Weil, Gotshal & Manges.
 Prior to that, she was an associate in the finance practice at Skadden, Arps, Slate, Meagher & Flom (UK) LLP.

-Ms. Kennedy is recognised in Legal 500 UK 2019 for Acquisition Finance and Bank lending: investment grade debt and syndicated loans.
+In 2019 Ms. Kennedy was identified by the Lawyer as one of their “Hot 100”, she is recognised in Legal 500 UK 2019 for Acquisition Finance and Bank lending: investment grade debt and syndicated loans.
 She is also ranked as a Rising Star in IFLR1000 2019 for Banking.

 - William Hill on the financing arrangements of its agreement with NeoGames to develop and supply a Player Account Management System for William Hill’s proprietary US betting and gaming platform.